wangmenglulu/multiomics-configs/datasets/README.md

 #### Cancer datasets:

-- [ ] PMID25238572 (To be annotated): This dataset needs to be annotated across multiple datasets in PRIDE as described in the manuscript:
+- [ ] PMID25238572 (To be annotated): This dataset needs to be annotated across multiple datasets in PRIDE as described in the manuscript: **Running**
    - cell-lines ()
    - tumor
    - total